Orrets Meadow's Curriculum

 Our curriculum will promote a range of values including:

-We have designed our new curriculum which will showcase the aims and values set out above.
+We have designed a curriculum which will showcase the aims and values set out above.
 All of our stakeholders were surveyed about what they believe are the most important factors for our pupils when planning our new curriculum.

-Our mornings continue to focus on Phonics, English, Arithmetic and Mathematics, as these multi-sensory, over learning approaches to teaching basic skills are proven to successfully meet the needs of our pupils and ensure maximum progress.
+Our mornings focus on Phonics, English, Arithmetic and Mathematics, as these multi-sensory, over learning approaches to teaching basic skills are proven to successfully meet the needs of our pupils and ensure maximum progress.

-Our new afternoon curriculum includes discrete social skills, life skills and PSHE sessions timetabled weekly for every class.
-We continue to ensure every child receives 2 hours of PE every week and we continue to make sure every child is taught the local RE syllabus through discrete lessons and themed religious weeks.
+Our curriculum includes discrete social skills, life skills, SMSC and PSHE sessions timetabled weekly for every class.
+We ensure every child receives 2 hours of PE every week and we make sure every child is taught the local RE syllabus through discrete lessons and themed religious weeks.

-Computing skills are taught weekly every other half term and the skills are applied in our new exciting themed topics.
+Computing skills are taught weekly every other half term and the skills are applied in our exciting themed topics.

-We have introduced a new Global Curriculum called 'Learning means the World' for all our other subjects.
-This curriculum is innovative, forward-thinking and highly relevant to our pupils' needs and thoroughly engages them as they tackle challenging and inspiring topics and issues.
+We have a Global Curriculum called 'Learning means the World' for all our other subjects.
+This curriculum not only follows the National Curriculum, but it is also innovative, forward-thinking and highly relevant to our pupils' needs and thoroughly engages them as they tackle challenging and inspiring topics and issues.